AdaCore/training_material/courses/codepeer/010_codepeer.rst

       X := 0;  -- X is assigned but never read end Unread;

-``unread.adb:1:1: medium warning: unread parameter X: could have mode out``
+|``unread.adb:1:1: medium warning: unread parameter X: could have mode out``

 ----------------------
 Unassigned Parameter
 ----------------------

-Parameter of mode in out is never assigned (could be changed to mode in)
+A parameter of a scalar type of mode in out is never assigned, and so could be declared with mode :ada:`in`

+..
+   codepeer example (4.1.4 - unassigned parameter)

 .. code:: Ada
    :number-lines: 1